Hallucination (artificial intelligence): Problems

-Another instance was documented by Jerome Goddard from Mississippi State University.
+Another instance was documented in 2023 by Jerome Goddard from Mississippi State University.
 In an experiment, ChatGPT had provided questionable information about ticks.
 Unsure about the validity of the response, they inquired about the source that the information had been gathered from.
 Upon looking at the source, it was apparent that the DOI and the names of the authors had been hallucinated.
 Some of the authors were contacted and confirmed that they had no knowledge of the paper's existence whatsoever.
 Goddard says that, "in [ChatGPT's] current state of development, physicians and biomedical researchers should NOT ask ChatGPT for sources, references, or citations on a particular topic.
 Or, if they do, all such references should be carefully vetted for accuracy."
 The use of these language models is not ready for fields of academic research and that their use should be handled carefully.

+Nina Schick said that the persuasive quality of hallucinated content generated by AI systems poses risks to democratic institutions by enabling the spread of convincing but false narratives.
+She said, "The core risk to democracy is a future in which AI is used as an engine to power all information and knowledge-consequently degrading trust in the medium of digital information itself."
+She said that the rapid proliferation of generative AI may challenge public trust by blurring the boundaries between verified information and synthetic misinformation.

 On top of providing incorrect or missing reference material, ChatGPT also has issues with hallucinating the contents of some reference material.
 A study that analyzed a total of 115 references provided by ChatGPT-3.5 documented that 47% of them were fabricated.
 Another 46% cited real references but extracted incorrect information from them.
 Only the remaining 7% of references were cited correctly and provided accurate information.
 ChatGPT has also been observed to "double-down" on a lot of the incorrect information.
 When asked about a mistake that may have been hallucinated, sometimes ChatGPT will try to correct itself but other times it will claim the response is correct and provide even more misleading information.